 After breakfast and an orientation briefing, enjoy a tour of the city—a great way to get acclimated and identify the places you may wish to revisit on your own.

-Next, you’ll transfer to the Stare Mesto, Prague’s Old Town, with its many wonderful Gothic and Baroque buildings.
+You’ll also discover the Stare Mesto, Prague’s Old Town, with its many wonderful Gothic and Baroque buildings.
 See the famous 15th-century astronomical clock at the Old Town Hall.
 Every hour, crowds assemble below to watch Christ and the twelve Apostles appear at two little windows above the clock face, followed by the skeleton of Death tolling the bell.
+And you'll walk across the city's famed Charles Bridge—a 15th-century structure spanning the Vltava River that functions as a makeshift performance and gallery space for musicians, artists, dancers, and more.

 Later this afternoon, join us for a charming optional excursion to the Czech countryside.
 Settled since the middle ages, the region is perhaps best known for its hops fields and small breweries (in the nation with the highest beer consumption per capita in the world).
 The town of Nosalov, one of the best-preserved historical villages in Bohemia, will transport you back in time with the largest collection of genuine 17th- and 18th-century timber architecture in the Czech Republic.
 Here, you'll have opportunities to sample the region's beloved Czech beer and Bohemian cuisine, and see an energetic dance show featuring Czech polka.